swei5/michigan_notes/EECS-484/14 Joins.md

 #### Cost Analysis
 Assume that there are $M$ pages and $m$ tuples in $R$; $N$ pages and $n$ tuples in $S$.
 We define the **cost metric** as the **number of I/Os** to compute join.
 - We will ignore output costs since that depends on the data and we cannot compute that yet
-- CPU operations don't count, we only care about I/Os from the disk
+- CPU operations don't count, we **ONLY** care about I/Os from the disk

 ```ad-note
 **Join v.s.
 Cross-Product**